tmerr/datastructures/heap/README.md

 Heap
 ====

-A by-the-book heap for sorting or use as a priority queue, that is made generic through C++ templating.
+A by-the-book heap for sorting or use as a priority queue.

 | Operation     | Time        |
 | ------------- |:-----------:|